(855) 924-532024/7 Admissions

 Addiction Programs

-Cocaine Addiction Treatment in Norwood, New Jersey
+Cocaine Addiction Treatment in Norwood, Bergen County, NJ

 Norwood, NJ Cocaine Addiction Treatment addresses cocaine use disorder and co-occurring anxiety, depression, bipolar disorder, and ADHD for adults throughout Bergen County.
 Valley Spring Recovery Center delivers cocaine addiction treatment through Partial Care (ASAM 2.5), Intensive Outpatient (ASAM 2.1), and Outpatient (ASAM 1.0) programs at 830 Broadway in Norwood, New Jersey.
 The client's clinical team maintains an 8:1 therapist-to-client ratio across all cocaine treatment programs.
 Valley Spring Recovery Center holds CARF accreditation and A+ Better Business Bureau rating.
 Same-day admissions are available seven days a week.
 Call (855) 924-5320 to verify insurance and schedule the client's intake assessment today.